When Your Air Conditioner Blows Hot Air

 #3: CHECK YOUR INDOOR HVAC UNIT & AIR FILTER

-Your home’s cooling system includes a component inside your home called an evaporator.
+Your home’s air conditioner system includes a component inside your home called an evaporator.
 It works by absorbing heat from the air and transferring it to your outdoor unit (the condenser).

 You will be checking a few things here.